 Focusing in on Business and Management studies, there was, again, a greater level of diversity than across the broader UK and HEI labour markets.
-In B&M studies, 5% of all academic staff identified as Black, 17% as Asian, 2% as Mixed, and 3% as being from an 'Other' ethnic group.
-These proportions staff from ethnic minorities were consistent both for all staff combined, and for regular staff on
+In $\mathsf{B}\&\mathsf{M}$ studies 5% of all academic staff identified as Black, 17% as Asian, 2% as Mixed, and 3% as being from an 'Other' ethnic group.
+These proportions of minority ethnic staff were consistent both for all staff combined and for regular staff on permanent or fixed-term contracts.
+There were, however, higher proportions of minority ethnic staff among those on atypical contracts.

 These numbers were higher than in most other academic cost centres.
 28% of Business and Management studies academic staff were from ethnic minorities, compared to 18% in all academic cost centres combined, and 16% in the social sciences combined.
-Only six academic cost centres had a higher proportion of FTE academic staff from ethnic minorities, and these were all different engineering fields.
+Only six academic cost centres had a higher proportion of minority ethnic FTE academic staff and these were all different engineering fields.

 B&M also had the highest number and proportion of Black academic staff across all cost centres at UK universities.

-Despite the greater level of diversity in Business and Management studies as a whole, our analysis also found a significant decrease in the numbers of staff from ethnic minorities from the lower level contracts to more senior academic roles and senior management - similar to, but far deeper than, the trend observed in relation to women in the field (see Fig. 8).
+Despite the greater level of diversity in Business and Management studies as a whole, our analysis also found a significant decrease in the numbers of minority ethnic staff from the lower level contracts to more senior academic roles and senior management - similar to, but far deeper than, the trend observed in relation to women in the field (see Fig. 8).